ericabxy/opend6/docs/Scholar.md

 Tactics
 -------

-Note
+No Attributes
 ----

-Scholar operates similarly to the [Knowledge](Knowledge.md) attribute.
+Scholar is a stand-in for the [Knowledge](Knowledge.md) attribute.